Kcnarf/d3-beeswarm/README.md

 * R package: <a href=http://www.cbs.dtu.dk/~eklund/beeswarm/'>http://www.cbs.dtu.dk/~eklund/beeswarm/</a>

-## How To ...
+## How To

-* this [issue](https://github.com/Kcnarf/d3.layout.beeswarm/issues/7) explains how to arrange in a particular order along the main axis (eg. from x-min to x-max, or extremes to center).
+* issue [option to arrange from minToMax, maxToMin, extremeToCenter, shuffled](https://github.com/Kcnarf/d3.layout.beeswarm/issues/7) explains how to arrange in a particular order.
+It can be tested in [this block](http://bl.ocks.org/Kcnarf/5c989173d0e0c74ab4b62161b33bb0a8).
-* this [issue](https://github.com/Kcnarf/d3.layout.beeswarm/issues/2) explains how to handle too large viz due to extreme accumulations.
+* issue [add a maximum size, and provide strategies if exceeded](https://github.com/Kcnarf/d3.layout.beeswarm/issues/2) explains how to handle too large viz due to extreme accumulations.
+It can be tested in [this block](http://bl.ocks.org/Kcnarf/5c989173d0e0c74ab4b62161b33bb0a8).